More information about staying in our cabins

 Note!
-If you stay with us for a conference or business event, bedding, final cleaning and breakfast are always included in the price.
+If you're staying with us for a conference or corporate event, bed linen, final cleaning, and breakfast are always included in the price.

-The kitchens in all cabin are equipped with everything you need to cook and have at least as many cutlery, glasses and plates as there are beds in the house.
-Please note that there is no dishwasher in the Archipelago Houses.
+The kitchens in all our cabins come with pretty much everything you need to whip up a meal, and you'll find at least as many sets of cutlery, glasses, and plates as there are beds in your cabin.
+Just a heads-up, there aren't any dishwashers in the cabins.

-• Basics such as salt, pepper, oil, coffee, coffee filters etc. Within just a stone's throw is our restaurant and we also offer a take away menu for those who do not want to cook the food themselves.
+• Basic groceries like salt, pepper, oil, coffee, coffee filters, etc. Our restaurant is just a stone's throw away, and we also offer a takeaway menu for those who don't want to cook themselves.

 Tip!
-Order our popular Dinner box which is prepared by our chefs and which you cook in the house yourself.
+Order our popular Dinner box which is prepared by our chefs and that you finish cooking yourself in your house.

-• Paper towels & toilet paper (a toilet roll is available in the house).
+• Paper towels & toilet paper (one toilet roll is provided in the house).

-• Personal hygiene items (soap and shampoo available in the house)
+• Personal toiletries (soap and shampoo are available in the house)

 • Kitchen towels